-The Calgary Flames have had many players during their thirty years in the league.
+The Calgary Flames have had many players since relocating from Atlanta back in 1980.
 As a result, many different jersey numbers have been worn.
-Numbers like 7, 15, 16, 21 and 22, have been extremely popular, worn by 23 different players each, the highest amount of players who have worn any number in Flames history.
+Numbers like 16, 18, 20, 21, and 22 have been extremely popular, worn by 24 different players each.
+Meanwhile, No. 15 is the most worn in franchise history, having been dawned by 25 players.
 They also have three numbers that are retired: 9 (Lanny McDonald), 12 (Jarome Iginla), and 30 (Mike Vernon).

-At least one player has worn every number in a Flames jersey from 1-68, however, after 68 there are some that have not been worn at all, as just eight numbers from 69-99 have ever been taken.
+At least one player has worn every number in a Flames jersey from 1-68, however, after 68 there are some that have not been worn at all, as just 13 numbers from 69-99 have ever been taken.
 Despite these numbers having been worn, many have only been used by one player.
-Today, we will go over those jersey numbers.
+Today, we will go over those.

 #65: Turner Elson (2016)